vinayprasad89/python_stuff/README.md

-# Basics of Python, for n00bs like me
+# Basics of Python, for newbies

 - Will start off with basic stuff, and move on to more complex topics, and hopefully have some interesting python projects down the line.